'The Overcoat’, ‘Young Girl and the Hooligan’, ‘Leningrad Symphony’

 As the Girl, Pavlenko’s performance more than impressed, her lines as lovely as her acting was poignant.
 With tousled hair and pleading gestures, she depicted the agony of loss, the incomprehension of destruction, and the grief of losing loved ones.
 Following the end of the war as she repeated the balance pique step done earlier when all of the couples were together.
 Almost subconsciously consoling herself with the rocking motion, one had the impression that she had lost not only her family and loved ones, but part of herself in the course of the war.
 This was no doubt part of Belsky’s intention in creating this ballet.
 Pavlenko’s blank stare implied shock, emptiness and despair.
 As she reached her open hands towards the audience as the curtain closed, one was overcome by the all-encompassing feeling that what was lost in the war cannot ever be regained.

-This program will be repeated on July 3.
+This program was repeated on July 3.